UoA-Discords/server-registry-api/README.md

-# UoA Discords / api
+# UoA Discords / API

 This is the API for all of our services: